nordlicht/nordlicht/README.md

 ### mpv

 For [mpv](http://mpv.io/), there's a hacky script called [mpv-nordlicht](/utils/mpv-nordlicht).
-Put it in your `PATH` and use it instead of `mpv`; it will generate a barcode for its last argument, then start mpv in fullscreen mode and display the barcode at the top, along with the OSD progress bar.
+Put it in your `PATH` and use it instead of `mpv`; it will start mpv in fullscreen mode, generate a barcode in the background and display it at the top, along with the OSD progress bar.
 This is how it looks like (for [Decay](http://www.decayfilm.com/)):

 ![](/examples/mpv-integration.png)